Affect or Effect: Meaning, Difference And Usage

 This is formal and uncommon.
 Beginners should ignore it.

-Affect or Effect in Everyday Examples
+Effect and Affect in Everyday Examples

 Emails